-The AGING Initiative will select up to 16 scholars this year.
-The scholarships will provide travel and accommodations for an overnight training workshop to be held April 23-25, 2025 in the Washington DC area preceding the Annual Meeting of the OAICs.
+The AGING Initiative will select up to 16 scholars this cycle.
+The scholarships will provide travel and accommodations for an overnight training workshop to be held May 6-8, 2026, in the Washington DC area preceding the Annual Meeting of the OAICs.
 Over the subsequent year, scholars will participate in a webinar-based curriculum on MCCs research, engaging patient and caregiver partners, and career and leadership development.
 Scholars will also participate in a formal mentoring program, which will pair scholars with senior scientific mentors and members of the Insights and Perspectives for Patients and carePartners Panel (IP4) based on shared research interests.
 The MCCs Scholars Program aims to foster a nationwide community and mentoring network to extend and sustain MCCs research.

 What is MCCs Research and why is it important?